swisstxt/kube-health/README.md

 2. also return check results when unknown or warning
 3. always return check results

-It is recommended to keep the log level at 1 or 2.
+Log levels at 1 or 2 are the most useful ones.

 Save and run:
 ```